 The second system used to estimate emissions is the BlueSky Modeling Framework version 3.5 (revision #38169).
 The framework supports the calculation of fuel loading and consumption, and emissions using various models depending on the available inputs as well as the desired results.
-The contiguous United States and Alaska, where Fuel Characteristic Classification System (FCCS) fuel loading data are available, were processed using the modeling chain described in Figure 3-2.
-The Fire Emissions Production Simulator (FEPS) in the Bluesky Framework generates all the CAP emission factors for wildland fires used in the 2016beta inventory (need note about HAPS factors).
+The contiguous United

+States and Alaska, where Fuel Characteristic Classification System (FCCS) fuel loading data are available, were processed using the modeling chain described in Figure 3-2.
+The Fire Emissions Production Simulator (FEPS) in the Bluesky Framework generates all the CAP emission factors for wildland fires used in the 2017 inventory.
+HAP emission factors were obtained from Urbanski's(2014) work and applied by region and by fire type.